@fs_dictmap_defaults

 Each Dovecot Backend server always writes only a single such object per folder, which allows storing them with (user, folder, host) primary key and updating the rows on changes, instead of inserting & deleting the rows.

-The fs-dictmap diff-table
+The fs-dictmap fs_dictmap_diff_table

-parameter enables this behavior.
+setting enables this behavior.

 Diff-table requires these additional tables to exist in Cassandra: